-Drowning is a leading cause of injury-related death in children ages one to four, according to a new policy statement by the American Academy of Pediatrics (AAP).
-And Safe Kids Worldwide reports that children less than a year old are more likely to drown at home in the bathroom or a bucket.
+Drowning is a leading cause of injury-related death in children ages one to four, according to the American Academy of Pediatrics (AAP).
+Safe Kids Worldwide notes that more than half of drowning deaths in children happen in those ages 0 to 4.
 Nearly 1,000 U.S. children under 20 years old lose their lives to drowning each year.

-Water safety tips aren’t new.
-And so much of the research and literature written about pool safety comes down to the same important guideline: Kids should always be supervised around water, no matter what their swimming skill levels.
+The many rules written about pool safety come down to the same important guideline: Kids should always be supervised in and around water, no matter what their swimming skill levels.
 Young children especially must be watched—they can drown in less than 2 inches of water.
 That means drowning can happen when and where you’d least expect it.

 Get Them Swimming Early

 According to the policy statement, “Evidence reveals that many children older than 1 year will benefit from swim lessons.”
 And classes taught by qualified instructors at community centers and Y’s are usually affordable and convenient.